Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 </details>
 <br>

+> [!NOTE]
-> **Note**: If you want to use my example approaches for the Lovelace UI, the images must be copied to `/config/www/ambientika_smart/`
+> If you want to use my example approaches for the Lovelace UI, the images must be copied to `/config/www/ambientika_smart/`

 ### 2. Setting up `configuration.yaml`: